 Busch Gardens Tampa Bay opened in 1959, years before any of the Orlando theme parks.
 Once a simple tropical garden next to a brewery tour, Busch Gardens has evolved into Florida's top thrill park.

 Looking for discount tickets?
 Busch Gardens Tampa tickets

-Busch Gardens' new coaster for 2021 is Iron Gwazi, a Rocky Mountain Construction IBox rebuild of the former Gwazi wooden coaster.
-Iron Gwazi will feature a 206-foot beyond-vertical drop and two inversions on its 4,075 feet of track, making it the world's fastest and steepest hybrid coaster.
+Busch Gardens' new coaster opening March 2022 is Iron Gwazi, a Rocky Mountain Construction IBox rebuild of the former Gwazi wooden coaster.
+Iron Gwazi features a 206-foot beyond-vertical drop and two inversions on its 4,075 feet of track, making it the world's fastest and steepest hybrid coaster.
+Height requirement: 48 inches

 Busch Gardens Tampa Bay is located between Interstates 75 and 275, about eight miles north of downtown Tampa, Florida.